 Peggy Cummings Connected Riding Instructor, 2003-2005.
 I still incorporate things I learned from Peggy when I teach people how to sit on a horse.
 Peggy will help you understand your own biomechanics and how to help your horse's biomechanics as well.

 David Genadek Master Saddle Maker and presenter, 2002- present.
-David came to my ranch for many years to give his wonderful lecture and help fit horses saddles.
-I learned everything I know about saddle fit from David.
+David came to my ranch for many years to give his wonderful lecture and help fit horse's saddles.
 We worked on hundreds of horses backs and saddles together over that decade.
 I appreciate his desire to continue his own enlightenment.

 Diana Thompson 2001 Equine Acupuncture and TTouch methods.
 I wanted to learn equine acupressure to help with the training horses so I had Diana out for a clinic.
 She put on a wonderful workshop.